GeorgeH23/depo-pc/README.md

 **Bugs**
 - BUG: Navigation not working for 'ABOUT' section
+   - This bug was fixed by adding the path of the pages into the navbar.
 - BUG: Emails not working
+   - This bug was fixed by adding a txt file with a different python version then the one from my local.
 - BUG: User with empty list of favorites
+   - Here was a issue with the users that didn't already had a favorites list.
+The user login and go to the product page, from where is able to add products into the Favorites page. and because there wasn't already a connection between the user and the favorites, an error occurred.
+   - I have fixed this by adding an if check where I am checking if the user have any favorites.
+If exist the fetches the associated products and creates a list with ids.
 - BUG: Missing favicon
+   - I have created a favicon for my project and added it to my head element from base.html file
 - BUG: Missing server error pages
+   - I have create custom erros pageas and integrated them in the project
 - BUG: History order display issue
+   - I fixed by ordering the Orders list based on email address, by default was after userprofile.
+And because the userprofile is null when the user order a product without to be logged in, then the connection between orders is lost.
 ---

 [Back to top ⇧](#depo-PC)